AIDS and HIV - Causes, Symptoms & Prevention

 Difference Between AIDS And HIV

-There is often a question: "Is AIDS and HIV the same?"
+One of the most common confusion: "Is AIDS and HIV the same?"
 The full forms of AIDS and HIV are Acquired Immunodeficiency Syndrome and Human Immunodeficiency Virus, respectively.
-Taking the full form of AIDS and HIV into consideration, we can conclude that both are interdependent, meaning that while HIV is the virus causing the condition, AIDS represents the advanced stage of that infection.
-Knowing the difference between AIDS and HIV would further enhance awareness.
+We can conclude from the name that both are interdependent, meaning that while HIV is the virus causing the condition, AIDS represents the advanced stage of that infection.

 HIV